 |The cycle-paths on this route are all|

 wide and smooth like this.
+On weekend

 I made the delivery this morning and I took photos on the way.

-|As usual, I didn't see any bikes on the|
+As usual, I didn't see any bikes on the

 road.
-There is no benefit it.
+There is no benefit from that.

 |Older stretch of cycle-path with less|